zekroTJA/shinpuru/README.md

 ## Web Interface

-shinpuru also offers a web interface to view members profiles, reports, the guild mod log and also configure the guilds settings for shinpuru like mod log channel, voice log channel or join/leave messages and channels.
+shinpuru offers a web interface to view members profiles, reports, the guild mod log and also configure the guilds settings for shinpuru like mod log channel, voice log channel or join/leave messages and channels.

 > **ATTENTION:** This web interface should be considered as 'beta version' because it is in a very early release state.
 If you are running into bugs or if you have suggestions, please contribute them as issue or pull request.